rajhasani/OverTheWire_Bandit/OverTheWire_Bandit/05_bandit5.md

-The password for bandit5 is located in the "inhere" directory, and is apparently the only "human-readable" file within the directory.
-We will need to find a way to quickly determine which file that is.
+***The password for bandit5 is located in the "inhere" directory, and is apparently the only "human-readable" file within the directory.***

 **`bandit4@bandit:~$ ls`**
 *`inhere`*